EternityForest/KaithemAutomation/README.md

 - :coffin: config validation no longer rejects additional properties.
 - :coffin: We no longer support starting as root and dropping permissions.
 Use systemd features for port 80.

-### 0.68.48
-- :coffin: Remove the Chandler tag permissions system, as it is too complex to properly assess the security model.
-It can now access any tag.
-- :sparkles: JACK mixer has a noise gate now
-- :sparkles: Link on settings page to take screenshot of server(Useful for checking on signage)
-- :bug: Fix hang at shutdown
-- :sparkles: New Banderole theme, probably the best example to learn theming
-- :sparkles: Control RasPi and maybe others system power and activity LEDs via the tag points interface.
-- :sparkles: auto_record datapoint on the NVRChannel for temporarily disabling recording
-- :sparkles: Devices framework now has a WeatherClient, No API key needed thanks to wttr.in! :sunny: :cloud: :rainbow:
-- :sparkles: Github based online assets library, seamlessly browse and download music and SFX right in Chandler
-- :sparkles: Basic support for ESPHome devices(BinarySensor, Number, Sensor, TextSensor, Switch) including reconnect logic
-- :bug: Fix zeroconf exceptions
-- :sparkles: Chandler is no longer a module, it is now a built in, always-there tab.
-Look forward to deeper integrations!
-- :sparkles: Chandler audio cues play much faster than before
-- :sparkles: Non-writable device data points can be "faked"
-- :coffin: p class="help" deprecated, used details class="help"
-- :sparkles: simple_light and simple_dark themes are official

-### 0.68.47
-- :bug: More robust responsive video
-- :sparkles: Screen rotation setting in web UI
-- :sparkles: Work on a proper theme chooser engine
--
-### 0.68.46
-- :bug: Video signage auto restart fixes
--
-### 0.68.45
-- :sparkles: Digital signage chrome error resillience
-- :bug: New versions of NumPy needed a fix for the NVR labels file loading

-### 0.68.44
-- :bug: Faster and more reliable jackmixer startup
-- :sparkles: Improve kioskify

-### 0.68.43
-- :bug: Remove notification for tripped->normal transition
-- :sparkles: Show tripped alerts on main page
-- :sparkles: Thread start/stop logging now shows thread ID
-- :sparkles: Chandler cue media speed, windup, and winddown, to simulate the record player spinup/down or "evil dying robot" effect.
-- :bug: Fix temperature alerts chattering on and off if near threshold
-- :coffin: Remove code view for Chandler fixture types
-- :sparkles: Can now import OP-Z fixture definitions from a file in Chandler(you can select which ones out of the file to import)
--  :coffin: BREAKING: You now run kaithem in the CLI by running dev_run.py.
--  :coffin: BREAKING: You must update Chandler to the new version in included the library, the old one will not work.
--  :coffin: EspruinoHub removed
--  :coffin: Icons other than icofont are gone
--  :sparkles: Should work on Python3.11
--  :sparkles: Can now configure / to redirect to some other page.
-Use /index directly to get to the real home.
--  :bug: Fix editing file resources regression
--  :sparkles: /user_static/FN will now serve vardir/static/FN
--  :sparkles: Kaithem-kioskify script configures the whole OS as an embedded controller/signage device from a fresh Pi image